Hubert von Goisern: Entwederundoder

 From late 2010 to spring 2011, Hubert von Goisern toured pubs and inns in Austria and Germany.
 Live recordings and a documentary were broadcast by the Salzburg-based station Servus TV in August 2011.
 Soon after, the album Entwederundoder [Either and or] was released that reached the top 20 charts in Austria and Germany.
 Hitradio Ö3 put the track "Brenna tuat's guat" [It burns well] on the playlist.
 The single reached position No. 1 in the Austrian within a few weeks, outperforming the previous success "Koa Hiatamadl".
 "Brenna tuat's guat" got a platinum certification in Austria in 2012 and was also a success in Germany where it was von Goisern's first single in the charts.
 The album was awarded three platinum certifications in Austria and gold in Germany.

 Music

 Style

 Hubert von Goisern is counted among the exponents of the so-called "Neue Volksmusik", lit.
-"New Traditional Music".
+"New Folk Music".
 He is however more often associated with "Alpenrock" or "Alpine rock".
 His music fuses modern rock and traditional Alpine music.
 His style is significant for stressing the sound of the harmonica which is then balanced by electric guitars.

 Other influences include traditional African music as recorded on Gombe as well as Brazilian samba and also funk.
 The latter genres have helped von Goisern develop from Alpine music towards world music.